Eomys/pyleecan-doc/code.contribution.rst

 ==============

 As a first step to contribute to PYLEECAN code (to fix a bug, add a new feature, a new topology, etc.), we recommend to talk about it to make sure that it doesn't already exist (for instance) or to be guided on how to do it.
-There is two ways to talk about contributing to pyleecan :
+Thereare two ways to talk about contributing to pyleecan:

 - open an `issue <https://github.com/Eomys/pyleecan/issues>`__ on github
-- send message to the PYLEECAN mailing list pyleecan@framalistes.org to contact the maintainers.
+- send a message to the PYLEECAN mailing list pyleecan@framalistes.org to contact the maintainers.

 Contribute to the code
 =======================

 Prerequisites
 ```````````````
-Before contributing to the code, you may want to read how we organize the classes and what is the PYLEECAN coding convention.
+Before contributing to the code, you may want to read about how we organize the classes and what is the PYLEECAN coding convention.

 .. toctree::
     :maxdepth: 1